 In order to illustrate the relation of intestine tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.

 Figure 2.
 An interactive network plot of the intestine enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of intestine enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 2 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-Intestine shares most group enriched gene expression with liver.
-One example of a gene expressed in both intestine and liver is SLC2A2, an membrane protein that is involved in the bidirectional transport of glucose.
+Intestine shares most group enriched gene expression with the liver.
+One example of a gene expressed in both intestine and liver is SLC2A2, a membrane protein that is involved in the bidirectional transport of glucose.
 Another protein found in both organs is NPC1L1, a transporter capable of transporting free cholesterol as well as Vitamin E via vesicular endocytosis.
 The open reading frame C6orf58 is thought to be involved in early liver development, however the function is unknown.
-C6orf58 is expressed in the submucosa Brunner's glands in duodenum, as well as in stomach and salivary gland.
-The intestinal tract also shares expression of several genes with kidney.
-The enzyme DDC is expressed in kidney and intestine, and removes carboxyl groups of the precursors for dopamine, serotonin and tryptamine molecules.
+C6orf58 is expressed in the submucosa Brunner's glands in the duodenum, stomach and salivary gland.
+The intestinal tract also shares expression of several genes with the kidney.
+The enzyme DDC is expressed in the kidney and intestine, removes carboxyl groups of the precursors for dopamine, serotonin and tryptamine molecules.